syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 In this tutorial we will use the [Object Storage](../../04.Reference/05.object-storage/docs.en.md) to create buckets and objects with and limit the access to these by applying ACLs.
 We will be using the [s3cmd](http://s3tools.org/s3cmd) S3 client and the python library [boto3](https://boto3.readthedocs.io) to manage our resources.

+!! **A word of caution**
+!!
+If possible stick to canned ACLs.
+We want to discourge the usage of custom ACLs.
+!!
+Due to the implementation and the unituitive way of setting ACLs, we see a huge potential of misconfiguration.
+!!
+If you insist on using custom ACLs, please try to confirm they are working as intended.

 ### Prerequisites

 * You know the basics of using the [OpenStack CLI-Tools](../../03.Howtos/02.openstack-cli/docs.en.md).